OpenID Connect Authentication with Booked Scheduler

 and moves it to another location upon deployment.
 You can fix this by

-file at the .bp-config
+defining the options.json file at the .bp-config directory.

 {